XAI4SAR/SAR-HUB/README.md

   - **model_prepare.py**: Configuration code for loading models.

-  - **models**: Base configuration folder for Network structure code.
+  - **models**: Base configuration folder for CNN and ViT structure code.
 In most cases, there is no need to change it.

 #### **Target Recognition**